nishantguvvada/advanced-python/README.md

 ## 4. Abstract Class

 - A class that cannot be instantiated on it's own, it is meant to be subclassed i.e. prevents instantiation of the class itself
-- Abstract class contain abstract methods, which are declared but have no implementation, requires children subclassing the abstract class to declare the abstract methods
+- Abstract class contains abstract methods, which are declared but have no implementation, requires children subclassing the abstract class to declare the abstract methods

 ## 5. Super method